 Failure to Research the Players/Teams

-The professional sports environment is always changing and if you’re serious about betting you need to stay up to date with all the latest goings-on around your sport.
+The professional sports environment is always changing and if you're serious about betting you need to stay up to date with all the latest goings-on around your sport.
 Too many people rely on their previous knowledge of a team or a player when making a bet.
-The problem with this is that the human mind isn’t perfect and not only can the information be way out of date, but it can also be tainted with biases and can be misremembered.
+The problem with this is that the human mind isn't perfect and not only can the information be way out of date, but it can also be tainted with biases and can be misremembered.
+Professional bettors do not assume they know everything and will always update themselves with the latest details on specific sports leagues.

 If you are looking to bet on an event, it's important to look at the state of the teams in the lead-up to the game.
 Look for things like recent changes in form (good or bad), recent injuries or suspensions for key players, whether a certain referee is officiating the game, etc. All of these variables can have a big impact on the short-term result of an event and could provide value if you think the line hasn't adjusted properly.